Uber Delivery Driver Insurance

 To have this type of rider on a policy a deposit must be made along with a direct deposit link to the insurance company so when the balance drops below a predetermined limit, more is automatically withdrawn.
 The rate of insurance will be calculated either by the mile or per hour.
 This type of policy has also become known as Uber delivery driver insurance after its originator.

 Delivery drivers need an insurance policy that is referred to as hire and reward insurance.
 This type of policy can have a set premium amount paid monthly, quarterly or annually.
 It will also include the rider for food courier hire for reward cover.

 For both the part-time and full time delivery driver the Hire For Reward section is where the public liability cover is present.
 This is financial protection if a third party claims you caused them harm or damage to their property.
 It also covers the food being delivered if it is damaged in the delivery process due to a vehicle accident or other problem the courier might have during the delivery process.

 If a delivery driver does not have the hire for reward rider or add-on to their vehicle policy and is involved in an accident or incident while making a food delivery, it is like having no insurance at all.
 No claim will be accepted by the insurance company who holds the vehicle insurance policy.

 The reason for this is delivering food is considered a higher risk that just covering a standard vehicle on the road.
-If a delivery person is caught without the proper insurance they could lose their driver’s license and they will be held accountable financially for all the damage that has occurred.
+If a delivery person is caught without the proper insurance they could lose their driving licence and be held accountable financially for all the damage that has occurred.